eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/datetime.md

 - `iso8601DateString`: As the name of the parameter suggests, this should be a ISO8601 formatted date/time string.
 If offset is in the string, this will set the offset property.
 - `timezone`: This should be a zone identifier.
 Can be any IANA zone or the string 'UTC'.
 - `locale`: this should be a BCP 47 language tag.
 Not all locales are supported, if the provided language tag is not available, then the value object will attempt to set to the closest variant.
-If that's not available then a `InvalidLocale` error is thrown.
+If that's not available then an `InvalidLocale` error is thrown.

 **Examples:**